ZoraShu/checkerGame/src/README.txt

 Main File: ChestGame

 Load File: <Instructions on loading in the move file, including the filename of where you hardcoded the location if applicable.>

-    You can change the path of input data file in ChestGame to load move file, the file is in src folder
+    You have to change the path of input data file in ChestGame to load move file, the input file is in src folder

 Other Instructions: <Optional special instructions specific to your program>